 Encouraging children and adolescents to get outside with their friends and play will largely meet the Physical Activity Guidelines.
 It really isn’t that complicated.
 There are numerous examples of activities that kids can do together that are both fun and also have aerobic, muscle-strengthening, and bone-strengthening properties.

 For example, riding a bicycle or walking a dog can serve as moderate-intensity aerobic activity.
 Games with friends, such as playing tag, or more formal sports, are terrific ways to get vigorous-intensity aerobic activity.
 Likewise, playing on playground equipment, playing tug of war, or climbing a tree are muscle-strengthening activities, while push-ups, sit-ups, or more formal resistance training can be used by older adolescents.
 Impact sports and activities, such as running, jumping rope, and formal sports like tennis and volleyball can help strengthen bones.

 It is important to remember that children and adolescents should meet these Guidelines with a variety of activities.
 Engaging in activities that stress different body parts will avoid overuse issues and decrease the chance of injury.
-The STOP Sports Injuries campaign aims to keep kids active in sports and exercise while decreasing injuries that can occur.
-There are a variety of resources available to parents, coaches, and physicians to educate them and promote safety in many sports and activities.

 Note: I wrote the following post for the American Orthopaedic Society for Sports Medicine.
 It appears on the Be Active Your Way blog of the U.S. Department of Health and Human Services.